NagendraAngadi/NagendraAngadi/README.md

 Azure Data Engineer with 3.8+ years of experience building scalable data pipelines on Microsoft Azure using ADF, Databricks, and PySpark.
 Specialized in Delta Lake (Medallion Architecture), ADLS Gen2, and performance-optimized data solutions.
 Passionate about transforming raw data into reliable, analytics-ready platforms that drive business impact.

   I specialize in:
       - Design and implement end-to-end ETL/ELT pipelines
       - Processing large-scale data (TB+) using PySpark & Databricks
       - Building analytics-ready datasets using Star & Snowflake schemas
       - Optimizing Spark jobs for performance and cost efficiency
+      - Optimizing Spark jobs for performance and cost efficiency
       - Ensure data quality, reliability, and governance
       - Collaborate with analysts, product teams, and stakeholders to deliver business-driven insights
-     - 🔭 Currently working at Capgemini
-- 👯 Open to collaborating on Data Engineering projects
-- 💬 Ask me aboutnAzure Data Engineering
-- 📫 Reach me at: nagendra.angadi007@gmail.com

 # About Me:
 - 🔭 Currently working at Capgemini